JakeWharton/jakewharton.com/_posts/2020-02-19-removing-google-as-a-single-point-of-failure.md

  [5]: https://github.com/JakeWharton/docker-gphotos-sync

-#### Step 4: GMail Sync
+#### Step 4: Gmail Sync

-I looked into a bunch of tools to do backup GMail but I couldn't find one that was still maintained and still worked.
+I looked into a bunch of tools to do backup Gmail but I couldn't find one that was still maintained and still worked.
 This is bad.
 Takeout is a start for this, but I want something more real-time.

 Anyone have a solution here?
 Please let me know!